sertansenturk/tomato/README.md

 <a name="references"></a>References
 -------
-_The toolbox has been realzied as part of the thesis:_
+_The toolbox has been realized as part of the thesis:_

 [1] Şentürk, S. (2016).
 Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music.
 Ph.D. thesis, Universitat Pompeu Fabra, Barcelona, Spain.